Charles Hellaby

-Charles William Hellaby is an associate professor of applied mathematics at the University of Cape Town, South Africa, working in the field of cosmology.
+Charles William Hellaby is a South African mathematician who is an associate professor of applied mathematics at the University of Cape Town, South Africa, working in the field of cosmology.
 He is a member of the International Astronomical Union and a member of the Baháʼí Faith.

 Life

 Hellaby was born to Rev. William Allen Meldrum Hellaby and Emily Madeline Hellaby.
 His twin brother, Mark Edwin Hellaby, pursued a career in literature while his younger brother, Julian Meldrum Hellaby, took to music as a career.
 He obtained a BSc (Physics & Astronomy) at the University of St Andrews, Scotland in 1977.
 He completed his MSc (Relativity) at Queen's University, Kingston, Ontario in 1981 and his PhD (Relativity) at Queen's University in 1985.

 From 1985 to 1988 he was a Post Doctoral Researcher at the University of Cape Town under George Ellis.
 In 1989 he was appointed a lecturer at the University of Cape Town.

 Hellaby is a member of the International Astronomical Union (Division J Galaxies and Cosmology), having previously been a member of Division VIII Galaxies & the Universe and subsequently Commission 47 Cosmology.